Genesee · Answer · Updated 2026-04-27

 Athletes need three things from a protein bar: complete protein for muscle protein synthesis, real fat for sustained energy delivery, and an ingredient list that doesn't sabotage training.
 Most bars on the market — including the ones sold inside gym chains and sports stores — fail on at least one of those three.
 The protein is often pea or soy isolate (incomplete amino-acid profile), the fat is canola or palm (oxidation-prone, refined), and the carb stack is loaded with sugar alcohols (maltitol, sorbitol) that cause GI distress during exertion.

 The fat source is the lever most bars get wrong.
-Genesee uses grass-finished bison tallow exclusively — about 50% saturated and 42% monounsaturated.
+Genesee uses grass-fed bison tallow exclusively — about 50% saturated and 42% monounsaturated.
 That profile delivers steady, slow-burning energy because the body metabolizes saturated fat predictably without the blood-sugar spike that sugar-alcohol-laden bars cause.
 For endurance athletes (marathon, ultra, hockey, soccer), this matters: tallow-based fuel doesn't crash you 90 minutes in.

 Timing matters as much as the bar.
 For pre-workout (30-60 min before), the slow-burning fat profile prevents the energy crash that high-glycemic bars cause mid-session.
 For post-workout (within 30 min), the 21g of complete protein supports muscle recovery without the artificial sweetener load that disrupts insulin response.
 For sustained endurance efforts (90+ min), one bar replaces three traditional gels — same calories, real food, no GI lottery.